 - After a domestic violence arrest, a protection order (or restraining order) will immediately go into effect, preventing the accused person from coming into contact with the alleged victim(s).

-- If a person has at least three prior domestic violence convictions, circumstances that would typically warrant misdemeanor domestic violence charges can result in felony charges being filed.
+- If a person has at least three prior domestic violence convictions, circumstances that would typically warrant misdemeanor domestic violence charges could result in felony charges being filed.
 Specifically, in these cases, domestic violence charges can be filed as class 5 felonies.

 The bottom line is that domestic violence charges are serious and can result in some complicated repercussions.
 Having an experienced attorney on your side will be critical to obtaining the best possible outcomes in these cases.